Network Setup: Wifi v. Wired Connections

 - Contact the router manufacturer to ask about advanced settings that can improve the wireless signal strength and stability.

-While some players may be able to connect to and launch Destiny using a mobile WiFi hotspot, it is not recommended.
-Players using a mobile WiFi hotspot to connect to Destiny may be subject to a high volume of error codes, complications connecting to a Fireteam, and may receive restrictions or bans from in-game activities due to connectivity issues which negatively impact the experiences of other players.
+While some players may be able to connect to and launch Destiny using a mobile Internet connection, it is not recommended.
+Players using a mobile Internet connection to connect to Destiny may be subject to a high volume of error codes, complications connecting to a Fireteam, and may receive restrictions or bans from in-game activities due to connectivity issues which negatively impact the experiences of other players.

 Back to Top